Karsh Kale: 2012–2021

 2019 saw the release of "Infinity" – a 6 track EP which is the result of a collaboration between Kale, and Sarod virtuosos Amaan Ali Bangash, and Ayaan Ali Bangash.
 The EP features Delhi based neo-classical duo Shadow and Light, and Sarod legend Ustaad Amjad Ali Khan.

 In the same year, Kale also put out an ambient electronica EP called "Little Whale" with Ankur Tewari, and Gaurav Raina of the Midival Punditz and an accompanying music video. and a single, "Disappear", with vocalist Tarana Marwah / Komorebi.

 Kale was also featured in U2's Eternal Remixes album (2019) for his version of "In the name of love / Pride" dubbed the 100 voices mix.
 This song also features a music video, and re-penned lyrics that speak about the assassination of Mahatma Gandhi.

 After 2020's single "Across the Ocean" and its remixes in 2021, Kale released his sixth solo studio album "Touch", released as two EPs, Touch: 1 and Touch: 2 in May and July 2021 respectively.
 Entirely conceived and produced in the pandemic, this album sees Kale favour electronic arrangements and only a few collaborations, namely vocalist Malini Awasthi, guitarists Warren Mendonsa and Bhrigu Sahni, and flautist Pandit Ajay Prasanna.
-Kale described the Tabla to be the "spine" of all his tracks in the album.
+Kale described the Tabla as the "spine" of all his tracks in the album.
 The track "Fist of Fury", is Kale's return to his signature Tabla-heavy electronica tracks, that he has dubbed "Liquid Tabla".
 A music video of the title track "Touch" was also released on YouTube in June 2021.

 Karsh Kale reworked four of the Beatles' songs for the compilation album, "Songs Inspired by the Film – The Beatles and India", released in October 2021.
 For these collaboration, Kale worked with Anoushka Shankar, Farhan Akhtar, Warren Mendonsa, Monica Dogra, Benny Dayal, and more.

 Other work

 Kale has composed for crossover and Bollywood films including Chutney Popcorn, Indian Cowboy, Ocean of Pearls, and Pyaar Impossible!.
 His tracks have also been featured in shows such as HBO's True Blood and Real Time with Bill Maher.
 Two of his songs from his debut album Realize, were included in as sample music in Windows Vista by Microsoft.

 Kale's songwriting credits include songs with Sting and Norah Jones, and has remixed songs by artists including Paula Cole, Yoko Ono, and The Cure.
 Kale also worked with Midival Punditz on a rescoring of Bruce Lee's Enter the Dragon.

 In 2012, Kale was one of a group of music producers selected to take part in MTV India's music incubation project: Coke Studio for its second season.
-Working with Indian artists including Warren Mendonsa, Monali Thakur, Benny Dayal, Apeksha Dandekar and more, he produced some of the series most innovative and well received tracks.
+Working with Indian artists including Warren Mendonsa, Monali Thakur, Benny Dayal, Apeksha Dandekar, and more, he produced some of the series most innovative and well-received tracks.